nmshd/backbone/Applications/ConsumerApi/test/ConsumerApi.Tests.Performance/src/scenarios/README.md

 1.  **Load the snapshot:**

+        1. Locate the snapshot you'd like to use.
+It can be in the `../snapshots` folder or in a remote host if it's a big file.
+Extract it, as well as the zip files within it.
         1. Place the relevant `.pg/.sql` file in the following directory: `/docker-compose/dumps/dump-files`.
         1. In the directory `/docker-compose/dumps/`, run the appropriate command: `load_postgres.bat` or `load_sqlserver_bak.bat`.

     > [!CAUTION]
     > This will delete you current Enmeshed Database.

 1.  **Prepare the csvs:**